 In the last ‘one minute’ that it possibly took you to read this letter, 28 children died of malnutrition and diseases that could have been easily prevented.
 1,667 die every hour, 40,000 children die daily!
 Please pray with ACTION for more missionaries to take the Gospel to these children.

 Doug was found to have colon cancer in April of 1993.
-They gave him a 30% chance of living after his surgery and colostomy and radiation treatments.
+They gave him a thirty percent chance of living after his surgery and colostomy and radiation treatments.
 Last fall he got on a plane and went to Rwanda with our Dr. Mike Anderson and some others.
 His non-Christian oncologist said he would die in Rwanda.
-Doug said that would be OK because he is going to heaven.
+Doug said that would be okay because he is going to heaven.
 The oncologist called his surgeon to solicit help in not letting Doug go to Rwanda.
-The surgeon is a Christian and said, "It's okay, Doug's ready to die and go to heaven."
+The surgeon is a Christian and said, “It’s okay, Doug’s ready to die and go to heaven.”

-We got word here that Doug was going—with his cancer and his colostomy—to Rwanda.
+We got word here that Doug was going — with his cancer and his colostomy — to Rwanda.
 I recall gathering in the prayer room with the staff and very specifically being led to Isaiah 58:7–8, which we prayed for Doug:

 Is [the fast I choose] not to divide your bread with the hungry, and bring the homeless poor into the house; When you see the naked, to cover him; and not to hide yourself from your own flesh?
 Then your light will break out like the dawn, and your recovery [i.e., your healing] will speedily spring forth.